 For example, in my headline, I could include “Int’l #1 Bestselling Author” (ego-centric) as well as “I help Investment Promotion Agencies and Professionals attract Foreign Direct Investment” (client-centric).

 The key is to make your LinkedIn headline compelling enough so that people click on your profile or accept your connection request.

 Watch this YouTube video I made on How to Write a Captivating LinkedIn Headline.

-- Use LinkedIn Advanced Search with your chosen keywords and see how you come up in comparison to your competitors.
+- Use LinkedIn Advanced Search with your chosen keywords to see how you show up in the search results in comparison to your competitors.

 - Track how many views your profile has had in the last few days or weeks, then tweak your LinkedIn headline and watch for any change in the number of profile views.

 Everyone is in a hurry, and they just want to find that right person to help provide the solution they’re looking for.
-The more succinctly you get this across in your LinkedIn headline, the more viewers and prospects will be drawn to your profile and encouraged to take ACTION, by reaching out to you.
+The more succinctly you get this across in your LinkedIn headline, the more viewers and prospects will be drawn to your profile and encouraged to take action by reaching out to you.

 Want to learn more about how to build a powerful LinkedIn profile and attract more leads and clients?
 Pick up a copy of LinkedIn Unlocked for a proven system to use LinkedIn to generate new leads, clients and sales.